Burnette Chapel shooting: Perpetrator

 The gunman, Emanuel Kidega Samson (born November 11, 1991), was a 25-year-old Sudanese native residing legally in the United States, having arrived as a child in 1996.
 He was allegedly carrying two handguns, a 9mm and a .40-caliber, and was wearing a ski mask at the time of the attack.

 Samson had been licensed to work as an unarmed security guard from 2014 to 2016, although his license was expired and he had been seeking its reinstatement.
 Samson is a former member of the Burnette Chapel Church.

 A review of Samson's Facebook page by the Southern Poverty Law Center (SPLC) found sympathies and interests to black supremacist figures and groups like the New Black Panther Party and the Nation of Islam, as well as an affinity for conspiracy theories.
 In the days leading up to the shooting, he posted "several cryptic messages" on his Facebook page.

 Samson had two domestic disputes with his girlfriend in Murfreesboro in January and February earlier that year, but was not arrested.
 Three months earlier, he reportedly told his father that he was about to commit suicide, which prompted a police response.

 Samson was charged with first-degree murder immediately subsequent to the shooting.
 In a police interview, Samson suggested he was hearing voices and had a vision of the Burnette Chapel Church.
 A psychiatrist testified in April 2019 that Samson had schizoaffective disorder bipolar type.

-Samson was scheduled to appear in Davidson County General Sessions court on September 27, and is being held at a county jail without bond.
+Samson was scheduled to appear in Davidson County General Sessions court on September 27, and was being held at a county jail without bond.
 He allegedly had additional weapons in his vehicle, as well as a note that referenced the Charleston church shooting of 2015, in which a white supremacist murdered nine African Americans.
 The prosecution later claimed that Samson hoped to "kill at least 10 white people" in the shooting as revenge for the Charleston church shooting.

 On October 6, it was reported that a preliminary hearing had been set for October 23, 2017.